 How many carbs in cheese crackers?

 These keto cheese crackers are made with only high-fat, low-carb ingredients.
-Therefore, the amount of carbs per cracker is very low with only 0.6g of net carbs per crackers.
-Note that a standard snack serving size is about 6 crackers.
-So, one serve will brings you 3.6g of net carbs.
+Therefore, the amount of carbs per cracker is very low, with only 0.6 grams of net carbs.

 How to eat keto cheese crackers?